How to start a dropshipping business in 8 steps (2024)

-Pro tip: White-labeling is an increasingly popular add-on service offered by dropshipping suppliers.
+Pro tip: White-labeling, or private label dropshipping, is an increasingly popular add-on service you can consider when you start learning how to get into dropshipping.
 With white labeling, your supplier adds your branding and/or labeling to the product packaging during the fulfillment process.
 You pay a little bit extra to make a product look uniquely your own.
-Although this can cut into your profit margin, branded packaging builds trust, looks professional, and helps customers remember your business.
+Although this can cut into your profit margin, branded packaging builds trust, looks professional and helps customers remember your business.

 06. Market your dropshipping business

 As a dropshipper, a bulk of your time will be spent drawing attention to your store.
 Your primary responsibility is to develop a strong brand that earns your customers’ trust.
 Start spreading the word with a well-rounded marketing plan that includes these elements:

 SEO (search engine optimization): SEO is foundational for increasing your visibility online and making it easier for shoppers to find your products on search engines like Google.
 Boost your product pages with unique descriptions and content that take on-page SEO factors into consideration (think: short-tail and long-tail keywords, meta descriptions and more).
 You may even want to start a blog that lets you publish fresh content regularly and reach buyers at various stages of the customer journey.